ProteinEngineering-PESB2/BioSeqDownloader/README.md

 ---

-## Downloading UniProt Data
+## Downloading UniProt Data using IDS

-The `download.py` script retrieves UniProt data using UniProt IDs.
+The `uniprot_search_ids.py` script retrieves UniProt data using UniProt IDs.
 It can also utilize BLAST results from the previous step.
 Below are the available parameters:

 - `-i`, `--input`: CSV file containing UniProt IDs.
 - `-c`, `--column`: Column name with UniProt IDs (default: `accession`).